 Tesla allowed a New York Times auto reviewer to take their Tesla Model-S ($100,000) car for a test drive from Washington D.C. to Connecticut to show off the car and their new network of ‘Super Chargers’.
 Tesla offered the test during winter because the company was confident in the performance of their all-electric vehicles in all seasons.
 Unfortunately the reviewer had a difficult time with the car and wound up loading it onto a flatbed trailer just short of his destination.

 Musk claimed fraud and produced secretly recorded data logs to show the driver had not followed the manual when it comes to operating the vehicle.
-The NYT eventually admitted the reporter could have done a better job of handling the car and reporting the story (like taking better notes.)
+The of handling the car and reporting the story (like taking better notes.)

 This story probably does little to sway potential buyers one way or the other because it looks like “he said, she said” but there is a lesson here: Know your automobile.